-Happy Asian Pacific American Heritage Month!
+Happy Asian American and Pacific Islander Heritage Month!
 Here is a list of some of our favorite titles, featuring a diverse range of Asian and Pacific Islander American voices and stories.
 Be sure to check out our series on The Asian American Experience for even more titles.

 By Gina K. Velasco